SUPPLYING ARTWORK TO BIGPRINT

 Sending Your Files

 Please use the upload facility on this website.
 Once you have added your items to the cart you are able to assign the artwork to each of the items.
-This assigns the artwork to the hardware and enables us to ensure that the correct graphics are fitted to the correct hardware.
-If your item has the option of double sided print there is the option to upload a separate graphic for either side or just one file if the graphic is to be the same design on both sides.
-Please use the additional information area to give us any specific details you wish us to consider when producing your job.
+This links the artwork to the correct hardware and enables us to ensure that these are paired accurately once printed.
+If your item has the option of double sided print, you can upload a separate graphic for either side or just one file if the graphic is to be the same design on both sides.
+Please use the additional information area to give us any specific details you would like us to consider when producing your job.
 Please note that we cannot be held responsible for issues contained in the supplied artwork itself such as spelling or grammatical errors, RGB colour mode, overprint, resolution, missing fonts or missing images.